-Word reaches Fray Marcos that Indians have killed his guide Estevan, a black slave who was the first non-Indian to visit the pueblo lands of the American Southwest.
+Word reaches Fray Marcos that Native Americans have killed his guide Estevan, a Black enslaved man who was the first non-Indigenous man to visit the pueblo lands of the American Southwest.

-Thought to have been born sometime around 1500 on the west coast of Morocco, Estevan was sold to the Spanish as a slave.
+Thought to have been born sometime around 1500 on the west coast of Morocco, Estevan was sold to the Spanish as an enslaved worker.
 He ended up in the hands of Andres Dorantes de Carranza, who took him on an ill-fated expedition to Florida in 1527.
 A series of disasters reduced the original exploratory party of 300 to four men: Estevan, Dorantes de Carranza, Cabeza de Vaca, and Alonso del Castillo.
-The four survivors lived with Indians on the Gulf of Mexico for several years before finally heading west in hopes of reaching Mexico City.
+The four survivors lived with Native peoples on the Gulf of Mexico for several years before finally heading west in hopes of reaching Mexico City.
 With the assistance of Spanish slave hunters they encountered, they finally made it to Mexico City in 1536, where their amazing story of survival caused a sensation.

 Intrigued by reports by the four men of rich cities of gold to the north, the Spanish Viceroy, Antonio de Mendoza, immediately began to plan an expedition.
 The three white men, however, wished only to return to Spain and refused to serve as guides.
-As a slave, Estevan had no choice in the matter and he was sold to the viceroy.
+Given that he was enslaved, Estevan had no choice in the matter and he was sold to the viceroy.

 In 1539, the viceroy ordered Estevan to lead the Catholic friar and explorer Fray Marcos de Niza on a preliminary mission to investigate the rumors of cities of gold.
 Setting out on March 7, 1539, the two men and a party of retainers headed north into the modern-day states of Arizona and New Mexico.
 On March 21, Marcos sent Estevan ahead to scout the territory, in part because the pious Marcos had become annoyed with Estevan’s penchant for collecting turquoise and his too-evident enjoyment of the native women.

 From the messenger, Marcos learned that Estevan had made contact with a band of Pueblo Indians.
-In his earlier transcontinental trek, the black man had acquired a sacred rattle used by the Plains Indian tribes.
-Estevan had previously found that the gourd filled with pebbles worked wonders in gaining the trust and respect of certain Indians.
+In his earlier transcontinental trek, the Black man had acquired a sacred rattle used by the Plains Indian tribes.
+Estevan had previously found that the gourd filled with pebbles worked wonders in gaining the trust and respect of certain tribes.
 The Pueblo people, however, deeply feared anyone using the paraphernalia of a Plains Indian medicine man.
 Estevan may have also further alienated the Pueblo Indians by demanding women and treasure.
-After keeping him for three days, the Indians killed Estevan near the modern-day Arizona border southwest of Zuni, New Mexico.
+After keeping him for three days, the Native Americans killed Estevan near the modern-day Arizona border southwest of Zuni, New Mexico.